Question

 Resume Experts • 10+ Years Experience

-I've compiled some powerful synonyms you can use instead of Intermediate to make your resume stand out and better communicate your true skill level to potential employers.
+I've compiled powerful synonyms you can use instead of Intermediate that will make your resume more compelling and help you stand out to recruiters and hiring managers.

 Better Alternatives to Use Instead